 2. Tours, tours, tours…

-For better or for worse, there are tours for every budget and there are agencies just about everywhere, selling some form of tour.
+For better or for worse, there are tours for every budget and there are agencies just about everywhere.
 Again, if you don’t like your vacation packaged, Cuzco may give you an allergic reaction.

 3. Plaza de Armas

 If there were one area that personifies the downsides of Cuzco, this would have to be it!
-Do not expect to be left alone if you sit on a bench here because there will always be someone trying to sell you something, arrange the massage that you don’t want or shine your shoes.
+Do not expect to be left alone if you sit on a bench here.
+There will always be someone trying to sell you something, arrange the massage that you don’t want or shine your shoes.
 Marlene Dietrich types, this is not the place if you ‘vant to be alone’.

 La Prasada, located up some steps near as you go up the hill on Choquechaca, sells some great vegetarian burgers with a wide variety of sauces.
 As tasty as the mains are, you are sure to love their cacao tea, with its distinct chocolate taste (a great accompaniment for the veggie burgers).